ErichDonGubler/new-rust-project/README.md

 Contributions, feature requests, and bug reports are warmly welcomed!
 See the [contribution guidelines](CONTRIBUTING.md) for getting started.

-See also the [code of conduct](CODE_OF_CONDUCT.md) for more details about expectations regarding contributions to this project.

 The [code of conduct](CODE_OF_CONDUCT.md) uses [Contributor Covenant v1.4.1](https://www.contributor-covenant.org/version/1/4/code-of-conduct).
 If there's a newer version of this, feel free to open a PR!